JoIN: Joint GANs Inversion for Intrinsic Image Decomposition: Experiments

 Our optimization-based inversion method remains the same for all the datasets with a learning rate of $0.1$, kNN loss weight of $0.0001$, and $k=50$.
 We run the optimization for $1000$ steps.

-The decomposition results are evaluated using several metrics such as MSE, SSIM, LPIPS, and PSNR for the synthetic images that provide ground truth.
+The decomposition results are evaluated using several metrics such as MSE, LPIPS, and PSNR for the synthetic images that provide ground truth.
 We also provide comparisons with several state-of-the-art methods that are used in the literature for intrinsic image decomposition.
 The results demonstrate the effectiveness of our proposed method in decomposing the input images into their intrinsic components and the ability to handle real images.

-\subsection{Experiments on Materials data}
+\subsection{Experiments on Materials Data}

-The Materials dataset is composed of highly realistic renderings of synthetic material tiles as done in Deschaintre et al. \cite{deschaintre18}.
+The Materials dataset is composed of highly realistic renderings of synthetic material tiles as done in~\cite{deschaintre18}.
 We obtain the albedo map directly from the material and compose the shading and specular components from blender direct and indirect rendering passes.
-More details on this dataset are given in the supplementary.
+More details on this dataset are given in the appendix (Sec.~\ref{sec:rendering}).
 For this dataset, we show results for decomposition into 3 components (albedo, shading, and specular; Eq.~\ref{eq:iid2}) and operate at the resolution of $512 \times 512$.
-For synthetic test images, we show results in Fig.~\ref{fig:materials2} and quantitative comparisons to several recent SVBRDF estimation methods \cite{deschaintre18,xilong2021ASSE,Zhou2022look-ahead} on the task of albedo recovery in Tab.~\ref{tab:mat_compare}.
-While we do not recover the full SVBRDF as these methods do, we do show competitive results on albedo map recovery both quantitatively and qualitatively on real images, taken from Deschaintre et al. \cite{https://doi.org/10.1111/cgf.13765}, visible in Fig.~\ref{fig:mat_compare}.
-As can be seen, our GAN priors allow to correctly separate flash highlights from the diffuse component and to recover plausible content under the highlights in the albedo map while correcting for the lighting fall-off.
-Additional results are provided in the supplementary (Fig.~\ref{fig:materials2_s},~\ref{fig:mat_compare_s}).
+For synthetic test images, we show results in Fig.~\ref{fig:materials2} and quantitative comparisons to several recent SVBRDF estimation methods \citep{deschaintre18,xilong2021ASSE,Zhou2022look-ahead} on the task of albedo recovery in Tab.~\ref{tab:mat_compare}.
+We also show competitive results on albedo map recovery both quantitatively and qualitatively on real images, taken from~\citep{https://doi.org/10.1111/cgf.13765}, visible in Fig.~\ref{fig:mat_compare}.
+Our GAN priors allow to correctly separate flash highlights from the diffuse component and to recover plausible content under the highlights in the albedo map while correcting for the lighting fall-off.
+Additional results are in appendix (Sec.~\ref{sec:results}).

-\subsection{Experiments on Faces data}
+\subsection{Experiments on Faces Data}

-Faces are notoriously adapted to the usage of GANs and to cater to such a use case, we use the synthetic Lumos dataset \cite{yeh2022learning} to train our GANs, we defer more discussions on the dataset to the supplementary.
+Faces are notoriously adapted to the usage of GANs and to cater to such a use case, we use the synthetic Lumos dataset~\citep{yeh2022learning} to train our GANs, we defer more discussions on the dataset to the appendix.